Back to all posts

 3. Shortlist Narvarte if value, quiet, and space matter more than cafe density.

-5. Ask the two-desk questions before paying.
+5. Ask the two-desk and call-separation questions before paying.

 6. Confirm live availability and monthly terms through the direct booking path.

-The best CDMX month for a remote-work couple is not the one with the most famous colonia name.
-It is the one where both people can work, sleep, eat, recover, and still like the apartment by the third Monday.
+The best CDMX month for a remote-work couple is the one where both people can work, sleep, eat, recover, and still like the apartment by the third Monday.

-Next Step
+Next step

 Article FAQ